mattbierner/blog.mattbierner.com/_posts/2015-01-19-stupid-template-tricks-snake.md

 ```

 ## Element Access
-Nibble will address individual tiles in the game grid cells using a absolute positions, consisting of a x and y coordinate. `get` and `set` on `List` are the basis for this two dimensional absolute positioning system.
+Nibble will address individual tiles in the game grid cells using absolute positions, consisting of an x and y coordinate. `get` and `set` on `List` are the basis for this two dimensional absolute positioning system.

 `get` looks up the Nth value in a list.